 For most types of tumors, taking a sample of the possible tumor is the only sure way for the doctor to know whether an area of the body has a tumor.
 This may be done in a procedure called a biopsy or by removing part or all of the tumor with surgery.
 In a biopsy, the doctor takes a small sample of tissue for testing in a laboratory.
 If this is not possible, the doctor may suggest other tests that will help make a diagnosis.

-Imaging tests may be used to help determine whether the tumor is a primary brain tumor or if it is another type of cancer that has spread to the brain from elsewhere in the body.
+Imaging tests can help doctors find out if the tumor is a primary brain tumor or if it is cancer that has spread to the brain from elsewhere in the body.
 Imaging tests show pictures of the inside of the body.
 Your doctor may consider these factors when choosing a diagnostic test:

 Most brain tumors are not diagnosed until after symptoms appear.
 Often a brain tumor is initially diagnosed by an internist or a neurologist.
 An internist is a doctor who specializes in treating adults.
 A neurologist is a doctor who specializes in problems with the brain and central nervous system.

 In addition to asking the patient for a detailed medical history and doing a physical examination, the doctor may recommend the tests described below.
 These tests are to help find out the presence, and perhaps the type or grade, of a brain tumor.

 In general, diagnosing a brain tumor usually begins with magnetic resonance imaging (MRI).
 Once MRI shows that there is a tumor in the brain, the most common way to determine the type of brain tumor is to look at the results from a sample of tissue after a biopsy or surgery.
 These tests and procedures are described below in more detail.